 The Strategic Planning team prepares and maintains the Development Plan for the district.
-The team will shortly commence preparation of a new Local Plan for East Cambs.
+The team has recently commenced preparation of a new Local Plan for East Cambridgeshire.
+These pages provide:

-At a meeting of 16 July 2015, the Council agreed to prepare a new Local Plan for East Cambridgeshire.
+The Council is currently preparing a new Local Plan for East Cambridgeshire.
 This new Local Plan will replace the current adopted Local Plan and will include policies and proposals to 2036.
+At a meeting (07 January 2016), Full Council agreed to publish the Preliminary Draft Local Plan for public consultation in February to March 2016.
 To find out more, visit the Local Plan Review page.

 The Local Development Scheme (LDS) sets out the timetable for preparing the Local Plan.
 To download the LDS, visit the Monitoring & Local Development Scheme page.